adamrushuk/vCenter-PowerShell/README.md

 # vCenter-PowerShell
-Various useful vCenter scripts I've used over the years.
+Various VMware vCenter PowerCLI scripts I've created or used over the years.